nimbly-dev/SQLExecutor-AI/backend/README.md

     - Alternative Approach is to use MongoDB BSON-encoded data or use GridFS
 5. Restructurize API URL
 6. Revisit UT coverage for service codes
+7. Under Query Scope and SQL Generation, add confidence level:
+    - A threshold can be set where it will retry the output if confidence level is low
+    - This can be enabled on Tenant Settings
+    - Add two new boolean settings (QUERY_SCOPE_CONFIDENCE_LEVEL_THRESHOLD, SQL_GENERATION_CONFIDENCE_LEVEL_THRESHOLD)